mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.5/tutorials/provision-a-custom-cluster/index.md

     konvoy up
     ```

-The `konvoy up` command provisions the cluster similar to how it is provisioned using the default settings as described in [Provision and deploy the cluster and addons][defaultsettings].
+The `konvoy up` command provisions the cluster similar to how it is provisioned using the default settings as described in the [Quick start][quickstart].

-However, customized provisioning creates a `cluster.tmp.yaml` file that contains the default values merged with any your user-provided overrides.
+However, customized provisioning creates a `cluster.tmp.yaml` file that contains the default values merged with your user-provided overrides.
 The `cluster.tmp.yaml` file is the file that Ansible uses during its execution.
 You can delete this file after the cluster is created because it is regenerated every time you execute the `konvoy up` command.

 [quickstart]:../../quick-start/
-[provisioning]:../../reference/cluster-configuration/
 [clusterconfig]:../../reference/cluster-configuration/
-[defaultsettings]:../../quick-start/